 More Updates and Resulting Speculations on the Panda 4.2 Rollout

-There’s a reason my previous article on Panda 4.2 rollout was thin in details.
-Not enough information was there to cover when I wrote it.
+The reason my previous article on Panda 4.2 rollout was thin in details is not enough information was there to cover when I wrote it.
 I thought, within next two months, we’ll lay our hands on plenty of information on Panda 4.2.

-It’s been two and a half months since I posted that article, and we are still having a hard time demystifying Panda 4.2.
+It’s been one and a half months since I posted that article, and we are still having a hard time demystifying Panda 4.2.

 The reverse effect